jnishii/academic-kickstart/content/en/authors/admin/_index.md

 #- Visitors
 ---

-Jun Nishii is a professor at Yamaguchi Univ, JAPAN.
+Jun Nishii is a professor at Yamaguchi Univ., JAPAN.
 His research interests include brain modeling, biomechanics, and skill science.